-2 telephone lines (1 line must be of ISDN type in the countries where such service exists).
+• 2 telephone lines (1 line must be of ISDN type in the countries where such service exists).

 Both lines must be installed in the timekeeping room.

-15.4.5 Space for teams' information
+14.4.5 Space for Teams' Information

-Space for teams' information must be provided in the press centre (a table of minimum 10 m long by 1 m wide).
+Space for teams' information must be provided in the press centre (a table of a minimum of 10 m long by 1 m wide).
 This space must be clearly marked with a "teams' information" board.

-15.4.6 Reception desk
+14.4.6 Reception Desk

-One reception desk, as near as possible from the press centre's main entrance, near the trays for the results and the official information board (see Art.
-15.4.8.7) must be provided.
+One reception desk, as near as possible to the press centre's main entrance, near the trays for the results and the official information board (cf. Art.
+14.4.8.6) must be provided.

-15.4.7 Working places
+14.4.7 Working Places

 - A minimum of 200 working places (tables/desks) must be available.
-The minimum dimension for each place must be: 100 cm long, 60 cm deep. - 200 chairs.
+The minimum dimension for each place must be: 100 cm long and 60 cm deep. - 200 chairs

-15.4.8 Equipment
+14.4.8 Equipment

-15.4.8.1 Electricity
+14.4.8.1 Electricity

-The press centre must be equipped with the equivalent of one (1) electric multiple adaptor at least for 3 working places.
+The press centre must be equipped with the equivalent of one (1) electric multiple adaptor and at least 3 working places.
 The best way is to install outlets on the ground and to fix extensions under the tables with a multiple adaptor every two metres.
 The extensions must not lay on the floor for security reasons.

-For events outside Europe, a sufficient number of adaptors for European outlets (at least 50).
+For events outside Europe, a sufficient number of adaptors for European outlets (at least 50) is required.

-15.4.8.2 TV monitors
+14.4.8.2TV Monitors

 Each group of monitors includes 5 units.

 The minimum size of the TV screen must be: 54 cm (21 inches).
 A lower dimension will not be accepted.

-All TV monitors must be placed in order that the channels can be changed with a simple remote control.
+All TV monitors must be placed so that the channels can be changed with a simple remote control.